 The Assyrians deported many of the Israelites from Samaria to other parts of their empire.
 Only the poorest Israelites were left behind.

 715-686 Hezekiah was king of Judah.
 Hezekiah was a good man who trusted God and removed idols.

 701 Sennacherib the ruler of the Assyrians besieged Jerusalem

 The Assyrians boasted that no god had ever been able to save his people from their army.
-However during the night, God killed many thousands of the Assyrian soldiers camped outside Jerusalem, saving the city.
+However, during the night, God killed many thousands of the Assyrian soldiers who camped outside Jerusalem, saving the city.

 686-642 Manasseh was king of Judah.
 Manasseh was an evil king who worshiped idols